NadicaSm/syEGG/README.md

 ## Funding
 Nadica Miljković acknowledges the support from the grant No. 451-03-65/2024-03/200103 funded by the Ministry of Science, Technological Development and Innovation, Republic of Serbia.
 Jaka Sodnik acknowledges the support from Slovenian Research Agency under grant No. P2-0246.
 The Funders were not involved in the study design, collection, analysis, and interpretation of data; in the manuscript preparation; and in the decision to submit the manuscript.

+## Acknowledgement
+We kindly thank Prof. Sašo Tomažič from Faculty of Electrical Engineering, University of Ljubljana for his valuable advises on signal processing methods.

 ## How to cite this repository?
 If you find provided code and signals useful for your own research and teaching class, please cite the following references:
 1) Miljković, N., Milenić, N., Popović, N.B., and Sodnik, J., 2023.
 [NadicaSm/syEGG](https://github.com/NadicaSm/): v1 (Version v1).
 Version v1.
 [Software code] Zenodo. [https://doi.org/10.5281/zenodo.7698446](https://doi.org/10.5281/zenodo.7698446)